 Almost everyone on the planet has heard of Chardonnay.
 In fact, it is so popular that some people even name their children after it.
 Chardonnay is commonly ordered as a type of wine from bars and restaurants.
 But it is, in fact, the name of the most popular and possibly the most versatile grape in the world.

 Almost all white Burgundy from Bourgogne Blanc to Chablis is made from 100% chardonnay grapes.
 The Chardonnay grape is also the mainstay in many types of champagne.
 It is now even being used in Spain to make Cava.

 France produces a ream of different Chardonnays.
-For pure unoaked Chardonnay look for a Chablis labelled unoaked.
+For pure unoaked Chardonnay look for a Chablis labeled unoaked.
 This is great with fish as it is delicate and unobtrusive.
-For a clean flavoured wine with a subtle fruit, aroma look to the Meursault and Montrachet regions
+For a clean flavored wine with a subtle fruit, aroma look to the Meursault and Montrachet regions

 California produces wines that work well with grilled seasoned foods.
 The Napa Valley produces great oaky fruity wines which are ideal for outdoor eating and drinking.
-For an even fruitier riper flavour try something from the Santa Barbara region, these highly flavoured wines will even taste great with grilled meats.
+For an even fruitier riper flavor try something from the Santa Barbara region, these highly flavored wines will even taste great with grilled meats.

-For a Chardonnay that is intensely flavoured and almost best drunk without food head to Santa Barbara County and tries something from the Santa Rita Hills AVA.
-This tropically flavoured wine is great chilled and shared with a friend.
+For a Chardonnay that is intensely flavored and almost best drunk without food head to Santa Barbara County and tries something from the Santa Rita Hills AVA.
+This tropically flavored wine is greatly chilled and shared with a friend.